XS-MLVP/UnityChipForXiangShan/README.en.md

 #### Quick Start

-Refer to the [Verification Environment Preparation Document](https://open-verify.cc/UnityChipForXiangShan/docs/01_verfiy_env/) to set up the basic environment, and then run the following commands:
+Refer to the [Environment Preparation](https://open-verify.cc/UnityChipForXiangShan/docs/01_verfiy_env/) to set up the basic environment, and then run the following commands:

 ```bash
 git clone git@github.com:XS-MLVP/UnityChipForXiangShan.git